 Barnes’ design enjoyed muted but appreciative critical acclaim at completion, noted for its elegance and quiet dignity.
 The building has presence, character and a certain air of monumentality — but is difficult to navigate and can be read as recessive and defensive.
 The whole site requires a holistic and focused strategy that will bring life to the DMA campus and make this complex building readable and easily navigable.

-The design challenge for shortlisted teams at stage two will be to comprehensively analyze the site, make strategic decisions, and identify the best mix of design interventions that will most successfully balance the Museum’s ambitions and budget.
+The design challenge for shortlisted teams at stage two was to comprehensively analyze the site, make strategic decisions, and identify the best mix of design interventions that would most successfully balance the Museum’s ambitions and budget.

 - Create additional new gallery space and repurpose other spaces to accommodate a growing collection focused on a distinctive ‘DMA canon’ that includes a global collection, with a large emphasis on contemporary art, and a strong showing from BIPOC, female, LGTBQ+, and Texan artists.